-That doesn’t impact your right to file a personal injury lawsuit for damages.
+That doesn’t impact your right to file a personal injury claim or lawsuit for damages.

 The burden of proof in a criminal case is different from civil cases.
 You might be able to recover damages even if the state drops the charges against the drunk driver.
 If the person is convicted, you can use that as evidence to support your personal injury case.

 It’s also possible that your case will be delayed until the criminal proceedings are over.
 While you may have to wait, your case can resume once the DUI case is over.